Introducing @svg-use

 First, we look at the current landscape for embedding SVG icons in JS frontends, and especially React components.
 For the most part, this involves inlining SVG as JS code (also called SVG-in-JS).
 We analyse the problem space in order to find the issues that inlining solves, and weigh its costs and benefits.

-After that, we introduce <img href> and SVG’s <use href>, and where they fit in the problem space.
+After that, we introduce <img src> and SVG’s <use href>, and where they fit in the problem space.
 We introduce the @svg-use toolchain as a way to make <use href> more ergonomic, in order to make it competitive with inlining.

 Finally, we look toward the future, and investigate how future web standards might facilitate these patterns.